Journyx API tutorial

 in addition to the main body of the response.
 You can see the HTTP protocol

-version and main response code on the top line: HTTP/1.1 200 OK
+version and main response code on the top line: HTTP/1.1 200 OK.
+This

 indicated we got a valid response for this resource (URL) and can proceed